SkyeH-M/Book-Recommendation-Quiz/README.md

  * Once an option has been clicked the quiz automatically moves on to the next question and it's related options.
 My original design included buttons which would move to the previous, or next question which I removed as I felt it'd be easier from a user experience standpoint for the quiz to move along automatically.
 This also reduced the risk of having 3 or 4 buttons along the button of the quiz area, which may clutter the screen.
  * The Restart button sits at the bottom of the question area and can be clicked on at any point in the quiz to return the user to the first question.
 This button exists to allow the user to change the option they've selected for any question if they change their mind, or simply so they can replay the quiz to try to get a different recommendation.

- 3. Finally, there is the recommendation area
+ 3. Finally, there is the recommendation area which acknowledges the user by name, and provides an image of three books that would be of interest to the user based on the options they selected.
+ *